The Ecstasy Of Rita Joe

 As perhaps the best-known contemporary Canadian play and a poetic drama of enormous theatrical power, The Ecstasy of Rita Joe had a major influence in awakening consciousness to the “Indian problem” both in whites and Natives themselves.

-Cast of five women and 15 men.
+Cast of 5 women and 15 men

-With a preface by Chief Dan George.
+With a preface by Chief Dan George

 The Ecstasy of Rita Joe premiered November 23, 1967 at the Vancouver Playhouse.